MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 8. Check the box to accept Microsoft's terms of use.
 Click **Install**.
 System Administrator privileges are required for the install.
 Click **Yes** on the User Account Control dialogue box.

-Power Automate Desktop will restart during the installation of the machine-runtime app.
+    > Power Automate Desktop will restart during the installation of the machine-runtime app.

-9. Follow the steps to enable the bundled browser extension.
+9. Following the steps to enable the bundled browser extension, click **Microsoft Edge**.
 Click **Turn on extension**.
+Minimize the browser.

 10. Click **Launch app**.

-11. Under Machine settings, select your Dev environment.
+11. On the **Machine settings** screen, select your **Dev** environment.
 The machine-runtime app will register the machine in the Dev environment's Dataverse database.
 You should see a success notification "Your machine XXXXYYX has been registered".

+12. Once it's connected, you can close the **Power Automate machine runtime** window, notice the app will remain running in the system tray.

 ## Exercise 4 - Azure account setup